 - a.
 The Plan reconfirms housing as a permitted upper-level use throughout the downtown and introduces the potential for ground-level residential (e.g., townhouses) on the east-west streets west of Cedar Street and along Center Street. - b.
 The Plan reconfirms the density provisions of the ordinance, and provides for more detailed height and massing criteria and design guidelines for housing within each subdistrict of the downtown. - c.
-The Plan identifies the area along the San Lorenzo River, east of Front Street between Soquel Avenue and Laurel Street, and the Long's/CVS) site as areas where upper-level housing is a-encouraged as the primary required-use of any redevelopment project that occurs.
+The Plan identifies the area along the San Lorenzo River, east of Front Street between Soquel Avenue and Laurel Street, and the properties at the north east corner of Soquel Avenue and Front Street as areas where upper-level housing is encouraged as the primary use of any redevelopment project that occurs.
 This provision recommends that at least 60 percent of the square footage within these projects (not including parking) be devoted to housing. - d.
-In addition to these sites, the Plan also identifies two "opportunity sites" for upperlevel infill residential development.
-These include: - The northern third of the City parking lot at Lincoln and Cedar Streets.
-This development could not occur until replacement parking is provided in an adjacent parking structure. - The City-leased surface parking lot west of Cedar Street between Lincoln and Catheart Streets, which could accommodate approximately 20 units within the provisions of the ordinance and the design standards guidelines of the Recovery Plan. - e.d.
-In addition, tThe Plan reconfirms the policy supports the retention of replacement for all SRO housing units reconstructed after the destroyed by the Loma Prieta earthquake.
-Already four projects have been initiated (St. George Hotel, Palomar Hotel, El Centro, Colonial Hotel) that will exceed the number-of pre earthquake SRO units-in the downtown.
-The Plan further recommends that additional DRO-SRO projects dispersed throughout the downtown and that individual development not exceed 60 units, to avoid the creation of a single district that will dominate other critical activities within the area. - Although the area south of Laurel Street is beyond the boundaries of the Downtown Recovery Plan and the High Density Overlay Zone, the Beach/South of Laurel Plan recognizes the great potential for this area to be redeveloped as an in-town neighborhood that: supports the downtown as a mixed-use district; extends the existing pattern of residential uses from Beach Hill and the downtown neighborhoods; takes advantage of the amenity of the river; and creates a more positive activity linkage between the downtown and the Beach.
-The City plans to undertake a separate study of this area.
+The Plan supports the retention of all SRO housing units reconstructed after the Loma Prieta earthquake.
+The Plan further recommends that additional SRO projects dispersed throughout the downtown and that individual development not exceed 60 units, to avoid the creation of a single district that will dominate other critical activities within the area. - e.
+Although the area south of Laurel Street is beyond the boundaries of the Downtown Plan, the Beach/South of Laurel Plan recognizes the great potential for this area to be redeveloped as an intown neighborhood that: supports the downtown as a mixed-use district; extends the existing pattern of residential uses from Beach Hill and the downtown neighborhoods; takes advantage of the amenity of the river; and creates a more positive activity linkage between the downtown and the Beach.